-Display Variations as Radio Buttons
+How to Display WooCommerce Variations as Radio Buttons

-how to display WooCommerce variations as radio buttons
+display WooCommerce variations as radio buttons

 My goal here is to display the variations radio buttons exactly under the default variation selection and hide the default one with display:none.
-Then, with JavaScript we’re going to emulate the interaction with the select dropdown when users are using radio buttons.
+Then, with JavaScript, we’re going to emulate the interaction with the select dropdown when users are using radio buttons.

 add_filter( 'woocommerce_dropdown_variation_attribute_options_html', 'rudr_radio_variations', 20, 2 );